 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed? services for scheduled passenger flights to Scottish airports. • Due to the unique role that Loganair plays in providing connectivity to the Highlands and Islands, they will also get 100% rates relief for a year.
-No other airline will receive rate relief in Scotland. • Any organisations providing a "handling service" at Scottish airports are eligible.
-Handling services are defined as doing or more of the following: De-icing Re-fuelling Moving aircraft Waste servicing Allocation of seating Handling of baggage Supervision of boarding Deferring Payment of Non-Domestic Rates (Business Rates) Payment Deferral If you are struggling to pay your non-domestic rates bill you should contact your local council and ask them about your payment options Contact your local council Support for Water Bills Suspension of pre- payment charges Scottish Water has agreed to suspend pre- payment charges for licensed providers for two months, beginning with the April payment.
+How can it be accessed? services for scheduled passenger flights to Scottish airports.
+Due to the unique role that Loganair plays in providing connectivity to the Highlands and Islands, they will also get 100% rates relief for a year.
+No other airline will receive rate relief in Scotland.
+Any organisations providing a "handling service" at Scottish airports are eligible.
+Handling services are defined as doing or more of the following: De-icing Re-fuelling Moving aircraft Waste servicing Allocation of seating Handling of baggage Supervision of boarding Deferring Payment of Non-Domestic Rates (Business Rates) Payment Deferral • If you are struggling to pay your non-domestic rates bill you should contact your local council and ask them about your payment options Contact your local council Support for Water Bills Suspension of pre- payment charges Scottish Water has agreed to suspend pre- payment charges for licensed providers for two months, beginning with the April payment.
 This means providers - who provide water to businesses - can be flexible with their customers at this time.
 Effective immediately Comprehensive details of the package will be set out by the industry in a further letter to licensed providers.

 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
 The Central Marketing Agency will also introduce other measures to assist the market by suspending all performance standard charges to ensure licensed providers can focus on supporting customers Businesses should liaise directly with their water services supplier.
-For more information please see this news story on the Scottish Government website.
-Business Support Fund (Scottish Government Grants administered via Local Authorities) Direct grant support to specific businesses Small Business Support Grant: A one-off grant of £10,000 available to small businesses who get Small Business Bonus Scheme Relief or Rural Relief You can also get this grant if you applied for Nursery Relief, Business Growth Accelerator Relief, Disabled Relief, Fresh Start, Discretionary Sports Relief or Enterprise Areas Relief but are eligible for the Small Business Bonus Scheme You may also be eligible for a Small Business Support Grant if you have multiple properties: with a combined rateable value of between £35,000 and £51,000 and where each of the properties has a rateable value under £18,000 If you are eligible for a grant, you do not need to repay it Retail, Hospitality, Leisure Support Grant: A one-off grant of £25,000 for hospitality, leisure You can apply for a grant now until 31 March 2021.
+For more information please see this news story on the Scottish Government website .
+Business Support Fund (Scottish Government Grants administered via Local Authorities) Direct grant support to specific businesses Retail, Hospitality, Leisure Support Grant: A one-off grant of £25,000 for hospitality, leisure and retail businesses Rateable value must be between £18,001 and up to and including £51,000.
+If you are eligible for a grant, you do not need to repay it Small Business Support Grant: A one-off grant of £10,000 available to small businesses who get Small Business Bonus Scheme Relief or Rural Relief You can also get this grant if you applied for Nursery Relief, Business Growth Accelerator Relief, Disabled Relief, Fresh Start, Discretionary Sports Relief or Enterprise Areas Relief but are eligible for the Small Business Bonus Scheme You can apply for a grant now until 31 March 2021.
 To apply you will need to complete an application form.
 You can do this from your local council website.
 Councils will aim to make payment within 10 working days of receiving a fully completed grant application form.
-Note: Applications for multiple property grants open 5 May 2020 Aberdeen City Aberdeenshire Angus Argyll and Bute Clackmannanshire Dumfries and Galloway and retail businesses Dundee
+Note: Applications for multiple property grants open 5 May 2020 Aberdeen City Aberdeenshire Angus Argyll and Bute Clackmannanshire Dumfries and Galloway Dundee